 And they were sitting at a restaurant, and so she was trying to think of a metaphor.
 And she’s looking around, and she sees all the silverware sitting on all the tables around them.

-So she gets up and she grabs like 13 spoons off the table, and she's holding them in her hand, and she's like, "Okay.
-Say we all have 13 spoons to get through a day."
-And she's like, "So I'm going to go through a list of things that you do throughout the day, activities that pretty much we all have to do throughout the day.
-And you tell me how many spoons you think that would take you to do.
-And at the end of the day, we'll see how many spoons you have left."
+So she gets up and she grabs a handful of spoons, like 13 spoons off the table, and she’s holding them in her hand, and she’s like, “Okay.
+Say we all have 13 spoons to get through a day.”

-And it kind of just took off as-- this metaphor really took off, and a lot of people identified with it.
-And it became a way to say like-- instead of saying, “I can’t do something,” and having that negative message going to your subconscious all the time-- for me, if I have to bow out of a commitment or something, I’ll say, “I don’t have enough spoons for that right now,” or, “I used up all my spoons already today.
+And it kind of just took off as– this metaphor really took off, and a lot of people identified with it.
+And it became a way to say like– instead of saying, “I can’t do something,” and having that negative message going to your subconscious all the time– for me, if I have to bow out of a commitment or something, I’ll say, “I don’t have enough spoons for that right now,” or, “I’ve run out of spoons already today.
 I can’t make it to the baby shower, but I’ll bring you the gift on another day, and we can visit and have lunch.”

 But it’s really just a way of saying that I’m living with a lot of chronic pain and invisible illness and diagnoses that impact my day-to-day life quite a bit.

 Yeah.
 I love that story because nobody wants to say that they can’t do something.

 And I say that because I do feel like working in nonprofit contributed to my body kind of falling apart.
-But when you work in nonprofit, you work the job of three or four people, and you get paid the salary of half or three-quarters of one person.
+But when you work in a nonprofit, you work the job of three or four people, and you get paid the salary of half or three-quarters of one person.

 Oh, you worked at a good nonprofit.
 Okay.